 Alas, this is only one of the many competitors facing your asset.
 Following is a list of competitors to a multifamily asset.

 - Mom.
 Based on the depth and length of the recession many young people are staying home with Mom.
+Only in 2014 has household formation begun to pick up pace.
 Frankly, there is little you can do to compete with free; free room, free food and maybe even free laundry service.
 If you know of a strategy to compete with Mom, please let me know.

 - Motels.
 Any city of size has these, they are the outlier places where a person or family can rent a one room hotel for $189 a week.
 Granted, sometimes the location may be suspect, but hey, for $800 a month and the option of leaving at any time these dwellings are a competitor to some multifamily assets.